hackclub/jams/jams/singles/voxel-animation/en-US.md

 statusRec.innerText = "Recording in progress"; // Update the status
 ```

-Well that is everything you need to add to start the recording, now let's end & save it.
+Well that is everything you need to add to start the recording, now let's end and save it.

 ### Stop the recording